 Start with a Clean Room (and a Checklist)

-While it’s important to work with your child to clean and organize their room initially, after that a child over 10 is perfectly capable of cleaning a bedroom without supervision.
+It’s important to initially work with your child to clean and organize their room.
+After they’re ten or so, they’re perfectly capable of cleaning a bedroom without supervision.
 (Worried yours will forget a step?
 Use my printable cleaning checklist for kids’ rooms, which was written specifically for children.)

-Once you’ve got the room clean, check out these ideas for organizing what’s left.
+Once you’ve got the room clean, check out these ideas to organize it.

 1. Choose Kid-Friendly Furnishings

-Ruffled pillows, bed canopies, and billowing curtains that puddle on the floor may look fantastic in a celebrity’s kid’s room, but they’re not practical for the average person unless you happen to employ a bevy of maids and nannies to keep it all clean like the celebs do.
+Ruffled pillows, bed canopies, and curtains that puddle on the floor may look fantastic in a celebrity’s kid’s room, but they’re not practical for the average person.
+(Unless you happen to employ a bevy of maids and nannies to keep it all clean like the celebs do.
 No?
-Me, either.
+Me, either.)

 Instead of using adult-sized furniture or decor, go for kid-friendly surfaces that can be easily cleaned and withstand rough and tumble play or crafts.
-Painted wood and plastic are great; mirrors, unwashable fabrics, and glass are not.
+Painted wood, hard floors, and vinyl blinds are great; mirrors, unwashable fabrics, and glass are not.

 2. Make Bed-Making A Snap

 An unmade bed makes a room look much messier than it is.
 It also encourages more messiness since a child won’t see leaving her toys out makes much difference.
 Teach your child to make his bed, but don’t make it harder than it needs to be.

 Get your child into the habit of making her bed by swapping the top sheet and fussy comforter or spread for a covered European-style duvet.
-Then all they have to do is pull the duvet up and, voila, the bed is made.
+Then all they have to do is pull the duvet up and, voila, it’s made.
 Come laundry day, all you have to wash is the cover.
 (Putting it back on is easy once you know the California Roll trick.)

 3. Keep Storage Easy to Use.

-Rows of canvas baskets with dangling chalkboard labels look nice in kids rooms on Pinterest.
-In reality, when kids can’t see where to put a toy away at a glance then it’s going to end up on the floor while they start playing with something else.
+Rows of canvas baskets with dangling chalkboard labels look nice, but when kids can’t immediately see where to put a toy away, then it’s going to end up on the floor.